jsa214/holbertonschool-low_level_programming/README.md

-# h olbertonschool-low_level_programming
+# holbertonschool-low_level_programming

-Readme contains everything you need to know to start with C
+## Readme contains everything you need to know to start with C